 To begin, do not be immediately alarmed when you see your puppy doing it.
 Reacting in a way that is alarming to the puppy can do more harm than good, and may even lead to more coprophagy and other behavioral problems.

-Stool eating can begin when a puppy is still in the litter.
+Puppies may begin eating poop while still in the litter.
 At this stage, it is natural for the mother to eat the stool of her puppies.
 She does this both to keep the “den” clean and to protect the puppies from predators that might be drawn by the scent.
 (It doesn’t matter that there are no predators in your home, this is primitive evolutionary behavior -- other animals do the same thing with their young.)
 The mother does this from the time the puppies are born until they are weaned, and since puppies are in the process of learning how to be dogs, they may naturally follow her lead and do what she does.

 The mother usually stops eating her puppies’ feces around the time that they have begun eating solid food and can leave the den to defecate, but the puppy may still continue the behavior until he becomes more mature.
 It is learned behavior along with natural puppy curiosity that leads them to smell, taste and even eat their own or other dogs’ stool.